Skip to Content

 Size and Energy Levels Matter

-Small dog breeds, like Chihuahuas or Pugs, need less space, making them perfect for apartments.
+Small dog breeds, like Chihuahuas or Pugs, fit perfectly into apartment living.

 Independent Breeds for Busy Owners